 Medical Professionals Must Communicate Between Systems More Efficiently

 There are so many factors at play when we attend even one doctor’s appointment.
 Between our insurance company, possible EMS responders, the hospital administration that handles our medical records, the doctors themselves, the pharmacy and any other at-home medical services we require, all of these entities need to correctly communicate between themselves to ensure we receive the proper care.
 Any one mistake, like a spelling error on a prescription, can make for a deadly situation.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that fights for victims of medical malpractice is Washington, D.C., Fairfax, Virginia and Greenbelt, Maryland.
+Koonz McKenney Johnson & DePaolis LLP is a personal injury law firm that fights for victims of medical malpractice in Virginia.
+Contact us today for a free consultation.